TERRIO in the Community

 The League of Dreams

-The League of Dreams is an adaptive sports league for athletes with physical and developmental disabilities and their mission is to give every child should have the chance to play by providing sports training, team camaraderie and competitive sporting opportunities for athletes with disabilities.
+The League of Dreams is an adaptive sports league for athletes with physical and developmental disabilities, and their mission is to give every child the chance to play by providing sports training, team camaraderie, and competitive sporting opportunities for athletes with disabilities.

-What started as an idea became a reality very quickly, as in March 2007 the League of Dreams started its inaugural year with baseball, having less than 50 kids signed up.
-The league added basketball in the fall of 2007 to keep activities going, then was nominated and received the Beautiful Bakersfield Award for All American City Tradition, Civic/ Non- Profit.
+What started as a dream quickly became reality when, in March 2007, the League of Dreams began its inaugural year with baseball and less than 50 kids participated.
+The league added basketball in the fall of 2007, to keep activities going, then was nominated and received the Beautiful Bakersfield Award for All American City Tradition, Civic/Non-Profit.
 In 2012, with the help of county supervisor Mike Maggard and many other donors and community members, the League of Dreams opened Abilities Field, the very first adaptive baseball field in Bakersfield at Fruitvale Norris Park.
-In 2013, League of Dreams, with the help of a grant from the Adaptive Arthritis Associate, assisted with building the accessible playground that is in front of the baseball field.
+In 2013, League of Dreams, with the help of a grant from the Adaptive Arthritis Association, assisted with building the accessible playground in front of the baseball field.

-The League of Dreams continues to fundraise enabling programs to stay at a very low cost for all their athletes.
+The League of Dreams continues to fundraise enabling programs to provide a low cost for all their athletes.
 They also offer scholarships for those with financial hardships.

 The TERRIO Therapy Spring Classic